janneesa/janneesa/README.md

 ## 🚀 About Me

-- 💻 I’m currently working on software development projects
+- 💻 I’m currently working on software engineering projects
-- 🌱 I’m currently diving deep into **Java**
+- 🌱 I’m learnign and diving deep into **Java**
-- 💬 Ask me about tech, memes, anime, games, and Magic: The Gathering
+- 💬 Ask me about tech, Boulder climbing, Magic: The Gathering and Video games
-- ⚡ Fun fact: I'm a huge fan of Studio Ghibli films
+- ⚡ Fun fact: I used to be a professional barber

 ## 🛠️ Skills & Tools